rosen-zach/MSBATeam1/README.md

 ```

 ## Citation
 James, G., Witten, D., Hastie, T., & Tibshirani, R. (2013).
-An introduction to statistical learning: with applications in R. Corrected edition New York: Springer.
+An introduction to statistical learning: with applications in R. New York: Springer.